 I was aboard the Legacy with just 64 other hardy souls under the guidance of Captain Tom, a burly Alaska veteran.
 With such a small number of passengers, we formed a close-knit group, facilitated by a poster on the main deck listing our names under our photos (it makes it easier to remember who it was that told you about that fascinating book).

 The main focus of a cruise is the profusion of off-boat activities.
 Several are offered on any given day, ranging from challenging kayak trips and long, steep hikes to shorter, slow walks suitable for young children.
-Those were often lead by Mary, the ship’s resident botanist.
-An older woman with grey hair and small glasses, she could name all the different plants we saw.
+Those were often led by Mary, the ship’s resident botanist.
+An older woman with gray hair and small glasses, she could name all the different plants we saw.

 One day, I opted for what's known as a bushwhacking hike, where, instead of following trails, we trekked through the pristine temperate rainforest following our guide, Mike, a tall man with long brown hair and an Alaska-size beard.
 Walking between the high green trees, I could hear the soft shush of distant waves, the trilling of birds and the rustling of small creatures darting through the undergrowth.